2. The Information We Collect

 - Demographics: date of birth, sex and ethnicity

 - Symptoms: answers to routine clinical questions about physical and mental health symptoms

-Medical and lifestyle history: medical history, drug history, family history and lifestyle information including diet, exercise, smoking, occupation etc.
+Medical and lifestyle history: medical history, drug history, vaccination history, family history and lifestyle information including diet, exercise, smoking, occupation etc.

 We collect this information to allow us to provide you with a high-quality, personalised service.
 Certain information, such as contact details and demographics are essential for some products and services.
 Other information, such as symptoms and medical and lifestyle history, are optional but help us to provide you with more personalised health insights.
 For the most part, this information would be entered by you, but in some cases, could be collected from devices (e.g. apps) or wearables that you may choose to pair with us.
 We will inform you if information will be captured in this way.

 Information we collect automatically when you use our website: